John Matthias (poet): Biography

-Eventually, Matthias found better reception from publishers in England than in America, and began publishing his books with Anvil Press, Salt, and, most recently, Shearsman.
+He found better reception from publishers in England than in America, and began publishing his books with Anvil Press, Salt, and, most recently, Shearsman.
 During much of his time in Britain, Matthias led basically a non-academic, even an anti-academic life, living for the most part at his wife's house in the small village of Hacheston, Suffolk.
 There he entertained many literary friends, almost all of them outside the British establishment.
 These years also included periods of collaboration with his Swedish colleagues Göran Printz-Påhlson and Lars-Håkan Svensson on translations of Swedish Poetry, including the anthology Contemporary Swedish Poetry (1980) and the selected poems of Jesper Svenbro, Three-Toed Gull (2003).
 Matthias's own poems have been translated into many languages, with book-length selections appearing in Swedish and Italian.
 With Richard Burns, he was a member of the small group that founded the Cambridge Poetry Festival in 1973.

-Matthias, now Professor Emeritus, lives mainly in South Bend, Indiana.

 Major scholarly works on Matthias's poetry include the books Word Play Place: Essays on the Poetry of John Matthias (1998), edited by Robert Archambeau and The Salt Companion to John Matthias (2011), edited by Joe Francis Doerr.
 There is a substantial chapter on Matthias's poetry in Archambeau's study Laureates and Heretics (University of Notre Dame Press, 2010).
 Major essays appear in books by Gerald Bruns (What Are Poets For?), Mark Scroggins (Intricate Thicket), and Sally Connolly (Grief and Meter: Elegies for Poets after Auden).
-In 2004 an issue of Samizdat (poetry magazine) was devoted to commentary on his work.
+In 2004, an issue of Samizdat (poetry magazine) was devoted to commentary on his work.